DavidSamCun/SQL.GiveMeTheGoods/answers/Answers.md

 select * from Students Where CourseName Between 'ColdFusion' and 'Python';

 exercise 10 - When displaying the Students table, make an alias of the PostalCode column, the column should be called Zip instead
-Select PortalCode AS Zip from table Students;
+Select PostalCode AS Zip from table Students;

 exercise 11 - When displaying the Students table, refer to the table as Learners instead of Students.

-Select 'PortalCode' AS 'Zip' from table Students as 'Learners';
+Select PostalCode AS zip from Students as Learners;